Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 I don’t know if this counts as a closing statement, but I have a few things I want to clarify.

-First of all, I want to emphasize again, not just because I really believe this, but because it really needs to be said—Milei knows nothing about cryptocurrency; he completely does not understand it.
+First, I want to emphasize again, not just because I truly believe this, but because it really needs to be said—Milei knows nothing about cryptocurrency; he completely doesn’t understand.

-I think he is smart; he may have a little understanding of blockchain, but I do not think he realizes what he is actually doing.
+I think he is smart; he may have some understanding of blockchain, but I don’t think he realizes what he is actually doing.
 So I want to clarify this point.
 But I still support him 100% because I believe he is the only hope in one of the most corrupt countries in the world, and this country finally has a chance to break free from corruption.

-Secondly, I actually did not plan to go into such detail at first, but I think this matter is very important.
-In this matter, your content directly affects my family and has made my situation extremely dangerous.
-But the problem is, I am not the leader of this matter; I also do not want to be the leader, so I am not playing the victim; I do not need to be seen as a victim, but I hope people can at least have a little empathy because moving forward, I may need security for a long time, and my life has basically been completely messed up.
+Second, I actually didn’t plan to go into such detail at first, but I think this matter is very important.
+Your content directly affects my family and has made my situation extremely dangerous.
+But the problem is, I am not the leader of this matter; I don’t want to be the leader at all, so I am not trying to play the victim; I don’t need to be seen as a victim, but I hope people can at least have a little empathy because moving forward, I may need security for a long time, and my life has basically been completely messed up.

 All of this is because of something I never wanted to get involved in.
-I want to emphasize again that I did not take a single penny from this project; I participated because I was Milei's advisor, and I wanted to use this opportunity to promote other dialogues, advance blockchain technology, and facilitate more industry cooperation; I did not care whether I could make money from this.
+I want to emphasize again that I didn’t take a single penny from this project; my involvement was because I am an advisor to Milei, and I wanted to use this opportunity to promote other dialogues, advance blockchain technology, and facilitate more industry cooperation; I really didn’t care about making money this time.

 Other projects?
-Fine, I admit I have made money on other projects, but not this time.
-Finally, no matter how you plan to release this interview and how you edit it, I just hope at least people can see one thing—I am not a fraud.
+Sure, I admit I have made money on other projects, but not this time.
+Finally, no matter how you plan to release this interview or how to edit it, I just hope at least people can see one thing—I am not a fraud.

-And I also do not think LIBRA is dead; more importantly, I believe Milei will support it.
-Of course, this answer may be revealed in the next day or two; my judgment is that he will stand by LIBRA; in his current situation, supporting LIBRA is far more beneficial to him than not supporting it.
+And I also don’t think LIBRA is dead; more importantly, I believe Milei will support it.
+Of course, this answer may be revealed in the next day or two; my judgment is that he will stand by LIBRA, and in his current situation, supporting LIBRA is far more beneficial for him than not supporting it.

 Host (Coffeezilla):